EHCP appeal reasons — the platform drafts your grounds of appeal | EHCP Clarity

 What is the correct legal threshold for a refusal to assess appeal?

-The LA must carry out an EHC needs assessment if it considers it necessary to determine whether EHC provision is required.
+The local authority must carry out an EHC needs assessment if it considers it necessary to determine whether EHC provision is required.
 The test is whether assessment may be necessary — not whether an EHCP will definitely be needed.
-If the LA has applied a higher threshold (requiring certainty), this is a ground of appeal.
+If the local authority has applied a higher threshold (requiring certainty), this is a ground of appeal.

 What is the correct legal threshold for a refusal to issue appeal?

-Can I include new evidence that the LA did not have when it made its decision?
+Can I include new evidence that the local authority did not have when it made its decision?

 What is the difference between factual and legal grounds?

-Factual grounds argue that the LA got the facts wrong — for example, by mischaracterising a report, overlooking evidence, or failing to consider all the needs described.
-Legal grounds argue that the LA applied the wrong legal test or failed to follow the correct procedure.
+Factual grounds argue that the local authority got the facts wrong — for example, by mischaracterising a report, overlooking evidence, or failing to consider all the needs described.
+Legal grounds argue that the local authority applied the wrong legal test or failed to follow the correct procedure.
 Strong appeals often include both types of grounds.

 Should I include my feelings in my grounds of appeal?